Looking to plan a road trip to visit the best wineries in Prince Edward County?

 The County’s limestone-rich soil and climate provide a terroir that is producing scores of award-winning wines.
 The varietals that grow best are Chardonnay and Pinot Noir, two grapes you’ll be swooning for as you adventure along romantic rural roads.

-Best Hotels Near the Prince Edward County Wineries
+Hotels Near the Wineries in Prince Edward County

-Looking to enjoy a weekend getaway to sip through Prince Edward County’s best wineries?
-We suggest spending 2-3 nights to properly explore the wineries and attractions in Prince Edward County, Ontario.
+Looking to enjoy a weekend getaway to sip through the best wineries in Prince Edward County?
+We suggest spending 2-3 nights in The Country to properly explore the regions vineyards.

 A weekend will give you enough time to explore the regions gourmet restaurants, beautiful beaches, local shops and award-winning wineries!

 - Picton Harbour Inn 3 STARS: this boutique hotel in Picton offers contemporary rooms with an on-site restaurant.

 - The Drake Motor Inn 4 STARS: Toronto’s famous luxury boutique hotel brand has two posh properties in Prince Edward County.
 The Drake Devonshire is an upscale lakeside retreat while The Drake Motor Inn is a pet-friendly mid-range option.